 The first few years of marriage for Louis and Marie were amicable but distant.
 His shyness kept him distant from her in private and his fear of her manipulation made him cold to her in public.
 It is believed the couple did not consummate their marriage for some time, having their first child eight years after their wedding.
 Historians debate the cause, but most likely, Louis suffered from a physiological dysfunction that took time to rectify.
-Eventually, the couple had four children, all of whom but one died in childhood.
+Eventually, the couple had four children: Marie-Thérèse, Louis-Joseph, Louis-Charles and Sophie-Beatrix.
+All of whom but Marie-Thérèse, died in childhood.

 On May 10, 1774, Louis Auguste became Louis XVI, with the death of his grandfather Louis XV.
 Only 20 years old at the time, Louis XVI was immature and lacked self-confidence.
 He wanted to be a good king and help his subjects, but he faced enormous debt and rising resentment towards a despotic monarchy.
 His failure to successfully address serious fiscal problems would dog him for most of his reign.
 Louis lacked sufficient strength of character and decisiveness to combat the influence of court factions or give support to reformers in their efforts to improve France's government.